North York Moors Accessibility Project

-The North York Moors Accessibility Project seeks to inspire people with accessibility requirements in the Dutch and/or German markets, and from the Explorer segment, to take short breaks in the North York Moors region.
+VisitEngland's North York Moors Accessibility Project aimed to inspire people with accessibility requirements in the Dutch and/or German markets, and from the Explorer segment, to take short breaks in the North York Moors region.

-This will be achieved by delivering the following objectives:
+This was achieved by delivering the following objectives:

 - To develop and promote a high quality accessible tourism itinerary for the North York Moors, bookable for people in Germany and/or the Netherlands with accessibility requirements